omWAL/HTML-Resume/README.md

 Contact: ommwalzade@gmail.com

-Would you like me to guide you through the steps to enable "GitHub Pages" so you can include a live URL in your submission?
+Would you like me to guide you through the steps to enable "GitHub Pages" so you can include a live URL in your submission.